enkidevs/curriculum/web/html-and-css-basics/forms-ii/radio-buttons.md

 Furthermore, you can also have as many radio groups as you require per web page or document.
 The only thing you need to do is give each radio group a unique `name`.

 You can also style your radio groups with CSS.
 For instance, you can modify the colors of the radio buttons, add a fade-out effect when one button is selected, etc.

 ---
 ## Practice

 Write the form code that creates a radio button.

-`<??? ???="???" ???="topic" ???="item"> Item <???>`
+`<??? ???="???" name="topic" value="item"> Item <???>`

 * input
 * type
 * radio
+* /input
 * name
 * value
-* /input

 ---
 ## Revision